What is the greenhouse effect? Is climate change really caused by human activity? Interesting facts in a nutshell.

 2. How does the greenhouse effect work?

-1. Short-wave solar radiation warms the earth's surface.
+1. Short-wave solar radiation is absorbed by the earth’s surface.

 2. The earth's surface emits long-wave infrared radiation.